jonathanyeong/personal-website-content/tools-i-use-excalidraw.md

 featured: false
 draft: false
 topics:
-  - Productivity
+  - Tooling
 ---
 My brain is terrible at visualizing and tracking how various concepts fit together.
 [Excalidraw](https://excalidraw.com/) helps make my brain be better.
 It's a **free** low-fidelity whiteboarding tool that I've been using for system design interviews, brainstorming, flow diagrams, wireframe/mockups.
 Anything that I used to draw on a piece of paper is now being done in Excalidraw.
 It has basically everything you need to diagram, and if you need more, there is a plugin library to get extra shapes.

 The low fidelity look and feel reduces the friction of creating diagrams.
 I don't need to worry about perfection, I can slap together a few shapes add some text, and I've mapped out what was in my head.

 Here are a couple of random things I've made in Excalidraw: